Macau Museum of Art

 The first floor contains a lecture hall, an exhibition hall and two gift shops.
 With an audience capacity of more than 100, the lecture hall is equipped with professional multimedia projection equipment including slide projectors and video recorders.
 The Art Museum Gift Shop sells publications of the museum such as painting albums, postcards and posters, and also books and gifts unique to Macau.
 The Imperial Palace Gift Shop sells many products about the Imperial Palace of Beijing, such as porcelain, reproduction paintings, handicrafts, silk embroideries and other souvenirs.

-After visiting the galleries and halls, the restaurants, coffee houses, bars and workshops scattered around the museum offer good rest places to visitors.
+After visiting the galleries and halls, the restaurants, coffee houses, bars and workshops scattered around the Museum of Art offer good rest places to visitors.

 Recommended Nearby Attractions: